Leonardo-Manteit/SecureChatApp/README.md

 # running on your end
 - clone the repository
-- make sure to run npm install in the backend and the frontend files
+- make sure to run npm install in the backend and the frontend folder
-- for testing, run 'npm run dev' in BOTH backend and frontend files.
+- for testing, run 'npm run dev' in BOTH backend and frontend folder.

 ## note:
 1. The backend requires a .env file to connect to the database.
 This is excluded from github for obvious security reasons.